The EU building industry is entering a greener era driven by four major shifts

-In its roadmap, the European Commission recommends that a reduction of 90% in CO2 emissions from buildings is needed in order to reach the EU’s goal of a low carbon economy.
-Thanks to the available technologies for construction materials including highly insulating glass that offers a positive energy balance, this objective is certainly feasible.
+In its roadmap, the European Commission recommends that a reduction of 90% in CO2 emissions from buildings is needed in order to reach the EU’s goal of a low-carbon economy.
+Thanks to the available technologies for construction materials – including high-insulating glass that offers a positive energy balance – this objective is certainly feasible.

 Glass is unique amongst building materials because of its ability to admit natural light and solar heat.

-Thanks to its light transmission properties, glass can substantially reduce the energy bill, given that artificial lighting can contribute as much as up to 40% of a building’s total primary energy consumption (based on Carbon Trust, independent experts on carbon reduction).
+Thanks to its light transmission properties, glass can substantially reduce the energy bill, given that artificial lighting can contribute as much as 40% of a building’s total primary energy consumption (source: Carbon Trust, independent experts on carbon reduction).

 By combining advanced glass coatings and double or triple glazing, greater advantage can be taken of the insulating or solar control properties of glass.

 On average, 37% of the primary energy consumption of a standard building belonging to the tertiary sector in Europe comes from the heating needs.
-Then 19% and 18% of the primary energy demand are respectively attributed to the ventilation & IT systems and artificial lighting.
+Another 19% and 18% of the primary energy demand is attributable respectively to the ventilation & IT systems and artificial lighting.

-26% of the primary energy needs are equally split between the cooling systems consumption and all other energy needs not already mentioned (e.g. to warm water, etc.).
-Thanks to AGC’s added-value products, we are able to reduce directly this primary energy consumption breakdown for 3 of these categories: heating, cooling and artificial lighting.
+26% of the primary energy needs are equally split between the cooling systems and all other energy needs not already mentioned (e.g. to heat water, etc.).
+Thanks to AGC’s added-value products, we are able to directly reduce this primary energy consumption for three of these categories: heating, cooling and artificial lighting.

-Last but not least, a study carried out by TNO for Glass for Europe indicates that a third of the EU’s 20% improvement in the EU's energy efficiency for 2020 could be achieved by replacing the regular glazed areas in European buildings with these advanced glazings.
+Last but not least, a study carried out by TNO for Glass for Europe indicates that up to 42% of the EU’s 2030 energy efficiency target could be achieved by installing high-performance glazing.

 2. Glass for Europe is the trade association for Europe's manufacturers of building, automotive, and transport glass, all derived from the base material known as flat glass (http://www.glassforeurope.com)